benvacha/mrkdwn/README.md

 with a manual break inserted</p>
 ```

 ### Phrase Formatting
-Phrase formatting can be nested inside of any other syntax, except code or sample blocks.
-Phrase formatting is only translated when both starting and ending syntax is found in the same paragraph.
-Phrase formatting can be inside of words, with the exception of underline.
-Opening phrase formatting followed by whitespace will not be translated as phrase formatting.
+* Phrase formatting can be nested inside of any other syntax, except code or sample blocks.
+* Phrase formatting is only translated when both starting and ending syntax is found in the same line.
+* Phrase formatting can be inside of words, with the exception of underline.
+* Opening phrase formatting followed by whitespace will not be translated as phrase formatting.

 ##### mrkdwn
 ```
 *bold*  **strong**  ***emphasis***